Senior Research Fellows/Postdocs (m/f/d)

 - The position does not include teaching obligations.

-- Candidates are expected to hold a Ph.D. in economics or business administration, or be close to finishing their Ph.D., and have a strong background either in applied econometrics or in experimental economics.
+- Candidates are expected to hold a Ph.D. in business administration or economics, or be close to finishing their Ph.D., and have a strong background in empirical methods.

 - The Max Planck Society seeks to increase the number of women in those areas where they are under-represented and therefore explicitly encourages women to apply.
 The Max Planck Society is committed to employing more handicapped individuals and especially encourages them to apply.